What are Screening Tests?

-The recommended test of choice for PAVM screening in adults and also used in older children and adolescents.
+This is the recommended test of choice for PAVM screening in adults and also used in older children and adolescents.
 This test uses sound waves (ultrasound) to determine if injected saline bubbles can get through the lung circulation and be seen back in the heart, on the left side.
-This is called a shunt.
-It is a very sensitive test but not everyone with a “positive” or “abnormal” bubble echo test has a Pulmonary AVM large enough to re- quire treatment by embolization.
+This would be called a shunt.
+It is a very sensitive test but not everyone with a “positive” or “abnormal” bubble echo test has a Pulmonary AVM large enough to require treatment by embolization.
 To determine if treatment is necessary, a chest CT scan should be done if the bubble echo is more than minimally abnormal.

 A standard X-ray of the lungs will let doctors look at the size of your heart and the condition of your lungs.

 During this test you breathe pure oxygen for 15 minutes with a nose clip on, then a small sample of arterial blood is collected from an artery in your wrist.
 This is not a routine screening test, but rather is used to assess a patient before and after treatment for PAVMs.

 This is like a 3-dimensional high-resolution X-ray of your lungs.
 If “X-ray dye” is used, an IV will need to be started.

 A catheter is inserted through a large vein in either your leg or neck, and is passed up into the arteries of the lungs.
 This involves one or more injections of “X-ray dye” into the arteries to expose the AVM.